caderek/aocrunner/README.md

 }
 ```

-- `tests` accepts an array of tests (you can add as many as you want)
+- `tests` key accepts an array of tests (you can add as many as you want), each test takes `input` and `expected` result, you can also provide an optional `name` for each test that will be displayed when the tests are executed.

-- `solution` accepts a function that takes the raw input as an argument and returns the solution as `string` / `number` / `bigint` (return value will be converted to string before sending a solution)
+- `solution` key accepts a function that takes the raw input as an argument and returns the solution as `string` / `number` / `bigint` (return value will be converted to string before sending a solution)

 ### `trimTestInputs`